simonrw/hugo-blog/content/posts/2023-07-25-linux-bluetooth-fix-for-qc35-ii.md

 * The new dongle is plugged into a front-mounted USB port, which I know is USB3.
 The back port may have been USB2 (to be checked).

 This post is a living document in the sense of: I cannot check which of the above is the right answer right now, but will do in the future.
 Watch this space.

+**Update 2023-07-29**: the previous dongle was definitely Bluetooth 4 so it's likely that was the cause of the issue.
+Perhaps it was Bluetooth 4.0 which is not supported.
+It certainly has less bandwidth than Bluetooth 5.